Anti-Finnish sentiment

-Anti-Finnish sentiment (sometimes known as Fennophobia) is the hostility, prejudice, discrimination or racism directed against Finns, Finland, or Finnish culture.
+Anti-Finnish sentiment (sometimes known as Fennophobia) is the hostility, prejudice, discrimination or racism directed against Finns, Finland, Finnish culture, or other related Finnic peoples.

-Britain

-The Finnish people have been discriminated in Britain during Brexit, especially for speaking a different language.
-For example Finnish people inside trains have been commanded to leave for speaking the Finnish language.
-Finnish people have been also commanded to leave the country and blocked from getting jobs.

 Estonia

-In recent years anti-Finnish sentiment has grown in Estonia, particularly in areas with many Finnish tourists and residents.

-Finnish tourists and residents have experienced verbal harassment and at times physical violence.
+Finnish tourists and residents have experienced verbal harassment and at times physical violence, particularly in areas with many Finnish tourists and residents in Estonia.

 Norway

 Finns have been emigrating to Norway since at least the 11th century.
-There exists a Finnish minority in Norway, the Kvens.
+Because of this, there exists a Finnic minority group in Norway; the Kvens.
 Speaking a Finnish dialect or a closely related Finnic language (their form of speech is now called Kven) was forbidden in Norway, and they experienced discrimination.
-Before WW2, Norway feared mass immigration and invasion from Finland.
+Before the Second World War, Norway feared mass immigration and invasion from Finland.
 This was used as an excuse to discriminate against Kvens.